-ECONOMIC FACTORS AND 2022-2023 BUDGETS AND RATES FOR THE TOWN
+ECONOMIC FACTORS AND 2023-2024 BUDGETS AND RATES FOR THE TOWN

-The Town's elected officials and staff considered many factors when setting the fiscal year 2023 budget.
+The Town's elected officials and staff considered many factors when setting the fiscal year 2024 budget.
 The state of the economy, tourism activity, anticipated building activity, future capital needs, and the best interests of the Town's residents were all considered.
 Key budget highlights were as follows:

-- Included in the budget is an 8.5% increase to different departments for salaries and wages.
-Due to the substantial increase in consumer price index and the increase in cost of living, the increase was much higher than in prior years. - The fiscal year 2023 budget revenue projections have slight increases in most categories due to the favorable view of the economy. - In fiscal year 2022, the Town had an increase in Property Taxes due to expected increases in assessed values.
-This increase was taken into consideration during the preparation of the FY 2023 budget. - During the fiscal year 2022, it appeared the revenue had come back substantially.
-The FY 2023 budget was prepared with the belief that the revenues, such as revenue from ad valorem taxes, business license taxes and building permits, will remain strong. - The rehabilitation of the Town's fire station will be completed in the first half of fiscal year 2023. - Sewer Fund projects continued throughout fiscal year 2022.
-There are still a few minor sewer projects left to complete in FY 2023. - In the rates for Water and Sewer, the average customer will see an increase of 2.6% for fiscal year 2023.
-The increase is due to normal increases in costs and the increase in salaries and wages. - The Town is in the process of applying for grants and preparing to start projects to help improve the Town's stormwater system. - Repairs to boardwalks will take place during FY 2023. - In the first half of FY 2023, the Town will be choosing a vendor to help in a design that will enhance the enjoyment of Stith Park. - The Town has been allocated approximately \$958,000 from the American Rescue Plan.
+- Included in the budget is an 6.5% increase in expenses to different departments for salaries and wages.
+Due to the substantial increase in consumer price index and the increase in cost of living, the increase was much higher than in prior years. - The fiscal year 2024 budget revenue projections for the General Fund have increased by approximately ten percent over fiscal year 2023 due to the favorable view of the economy. - During the fiscal year 2023, the revenue from business license taxes and building permits, remained strong.
+Also, income increased due to a higher rate of return on investments.
+These factors were taken into consideration during the preparation of the fiscal year 2024 budget. - The rehabilitation of the Town's fire station was completed in the first half of fiscal year 2023. - In the rates for Water and Sewer, the average customer will see an increase of approximately 3.5% for fiscal year 2024.
+The increase is due to normal increases in operating costs and the increase in salaries and wages. - The Town has received grants and is preparing to start projects to help improve the Town's stormwater system.
+The projects are expected to last for a couple of years. - Repairs to boardwalks will take place during fiscal 2024. - At the end of fiscal year 2023, the Town chose a vendor to help in a design that will enhance the enjoyment of Stith Park.
+The cost of the design will be paid with proceeds from the Installment Purchase Revenue Bonds issued in 2020. - The Town has been allocated approximately \$958,000 from the American Rescue Plan.
 The first half of the allocation was received in September 2021.
-The second half will be received in the second half of fiscal year 2023.
+The second half was received fiscal year 2023.
 The Town anticipates using the money to fund some of the repairs of the stormwater system.